Visit Haute-Savoie in 7 days

 • Difficulty: easy, accessible to all levels

-• Start: from the pass parking lot, follow signs to "La Bourgeoise"
+• Start: from the pass parking lot, follow the "La Bourgeoise" signs

-• Exceptional view: over Mont Blanc, the Giffre Valley, the Dents Blanches, and even the Aravis chain.
+• Exceptional view: on Mont-Blanc, the Giffre valley, the White Teeth (Dents Blanches), and even the Aravis range.

-After this alpine interlude, slowly descend towards Samoëns, your next stop of the day, nestled in the heart of the Giffre valley.
+After this Alpine interlude, slowly descend toward Samoëns, your next stop of the day, nestled in the heart of the Giffre valley.

-Samoëns: heritage, carved stone, and art of living
+Samoëns: heritage, carved stone, and quality of life

-After crossing the alpine pastures of the col de Joux Plane, head down to Samoëns, one of the few mountain villages classified as a “Historic Monument” for its heritage and stone architecture.
-Nestled in the Giffre Valley, this age-old town charms with its peaceful atmosphere, its alpine botanical garden (La Jaÿsinia), skilled stone sculptors, and traditional houses.
+After crossing the alpine pastures of Col de Joux Plane, descend toward Samoëns, one of the rare mountain villages classified as a “Historic Monument” for its heritage and stone architecture.
+Nestled in the heart of the Giffre valley, this age-old town charms with its peaceful atmosphere, its alpine botanical garden (La Jaÿsinia), its stone-carver artisans, and traditional houses.

 Samoëns

-Start with a walk in the pedestrian center: the main square with its old lime tree planted in 1438, the Notre-Dame de l’Assomption church, cobbled streets, and buildings with flowered balconies recount the story of a living and authentic mountain village.
-If you have some time, step into a stone sculptor’s workshop or taste some tomme cheese at a local artisan cheese shop.
+Start with a walk in the pedestrian center: the main square with its old lime tree planted in 1438, the Notre-Dame de l’Assumption church, cobbled alleys, and flowered balconies tell the story of a lively and authentic mountain village.
+If you have some time, push open the door of a stone sculptor’s workshop or taste some tomme cheese at an artisan cheese shop.

-Samoëns is also a good starting point for outdoor activities: mountain biking, via ferrata, swimming at the Ladies’ Lake or discovering the valley by electric bike.
-But for the afternoon, a natural jewel awaits you, just a few kilometers away…
+Samoëns is also a good starting point for outdoor activities: mountain biking, via ferrata, swimming at Lac aux Dames, or discovery of the valley by electric bike.
+But for the afternoon, a natural jewel awaits just a few kilometers away…

-Take the road from Samoëns towards Sixt-Fer-à-Cheval, then continue to the Cirque du Fer-à-Cheval, one of the most impressive natural sites in Haute-Savoie.
-This gigantic horseshoe-shaped limestone wall, over 700 meters high, is dotted with vertiginous waterfalls, some exceeding 200 meters in height.
+Take the road from Samoëns towards Sixt-Fer-à-Cheval, then continue to the Cirque du Fer-à-Cheval, one of Haute-Savoie’s most impressive natural sites.
+This gigantic horseshoe-shaped limestone wall, over 700 meters high, is punctuated by vertiginous waterfalls, some exceeding 200 meters in descent.

-Accessible to all, the site is visited on foot via several equipped trails:
+Accessible to all, the site can be visited on foot via several developed trails:

-• Discovery trail (easy loop of around 1h30), perfectly marked, allows immersion in the scenery with no difficulty.
+• The discovery trail (an easy loop of about 1h30), perfectly marked, allows immersion in the scenery without difficulty.

-On site: a paid parking lot (in season), a welcome point, a small café-restaurant, and the possibility to rent binoculars to observe wildlife (ibex, bearded vultures, marmots).
+On site: a paid parking (in season), a reception point, a small café-restaurant, and the possibility to rent binoculars to observe wildlife (ibex, bearded vultures, marmots).

-Best period: May to October, ideally after the snow melts when the thirty waterfalls spout across the entire wall.
+Best period: May to October, ideally after snowmelt, when the thirty waterfalls flow across the entire wall.

 Last stop of the day: the Rouget waterfall, the “Queen of the Alps”

-On the way back from the Cirque du Fer-à-Cheval excursion, stop at one of the most spectacular jewels of the Giffre valley: the Rouget waterfall.
-Nicknamed the "Queen of the Alps", this vertiginous fall of nearly 90 meters is a true wall of water that bursts from the cliffs with an impressive roar.
+On the return route after the Cirque du Fer-à-Cheval excursion, stop at one of the most spectacular jewels of the Giffre valley: the Rouget waterfall.
+Nicknamed the “Queen of the Alps”, this vertiginous fall of nearly 90 meters is a true wall of water that bursts from the cliffs with an impressive roar.

 cascade du rouget

-Accessible by car via a small mountain road from Sixt-Fer-à-Cheval (about 15 minutes), it can be viewed effortlessly from a developed viewpoint, but can also be approached on foot via a short trail allowing you to feel its full power up close.
-At the end of the day, when the sun’s rays illuminate the curtain of water, the effect is magical — and the crowds much less present.
+Accessible by car via a small mountain road from Sixt-Fer-à-Cheval (about 15 minutes), it can be enjoyed effortlessly from a developed viewpoint, but can also be approached on foot by a short trail allowing you to feel all its power up close.
+At the end of the day, when the sun’s rays light up the curtain of water, the effect is magical — and the crowds much thinner.

-Visit duration: 20 to 30 minutes, or longer if you want to picnic or extend the walk.
-Rouget Waterfall
+Visit time: 20 to 30 minutes, or longer if you wish to picnic or extend the walk.
+Rouget waterfall

-Access: Fer-à-Cheval road, free parking at the foot of the waterfall (or main parking below if the road is closed to traffic).
+Access: route du Fer-à-Cheval, free parking at the foot of the waterfall (or main parking below if the road is closed to traffic).

-Possible hike: If you stay an additional day on site, discover the Cascades de Sales and the chalets of Sales from the Lignon.
-This hike will allow you to discover a series of superb waterfalls, but also many ibex and marmots.
+Hiking possible: If you spend an extra day on site, go discover the Sales Waterfalls and the Sales chalets from the Lignon.
+This hike will reveal a series of beautiful waterfalls, but also many ibex and marmots.

 Night in Samoëns or Sixt: calm and nature guaranteed

-To end this emotionally rich day, settle for the night in Samoëns, in a charming hotel, wooden chalet, or village guest room, close to the restaurants and shops of the center.
-If you are looking for more peace, you can also choose to spend the night in Sixt-Fer-à-Cheval, in a mountain inn at the foot of the cliffs, falling asleep to the sound of the river and under the stars.
+To end this rich day of emotions, settle for the night in Samoëns, in a charming hotel, a wooden chalet, or a village guest room, near the restaurants and shops of the center.
+If you seek more calm, you can also choose to spend the night in Sixt-Fer-à-Cheval, in a mountain inn at the foot of the cliffs, to fall asleep to the sound of the river and under the stars.

-Day 5: Chamonix Valley, between sky and ice, at the heart of Mont Blanc
+Day 5: Chamonix Valley, between sky and ice, in the heart of Mont-Blanc

-The fifth day of your stay takes you to one of the most mythical places in the Alps: the Chamonix Valley, birthplace of mountaineering and gateway to the highest peaks in Europe.
-Prepare for a magnificent day, between dizzying verticality and the ancient sea of ice.
+The fifth day of your stay takes you to one of the most mythical places in the Alps: the Chamonix valley, the birthplace of mountaineering and gateway to the highest peaks in Europe.
+Prepare for a magnificent day, between dizzying verticality and millenary sea of ice.

-From Samoëns or Sixt, take the road towards Cluses, then Sallanches and Chamonix.
-Count about an hour and a half’s drive (one hour if you take the highway at Cluses towards Chamonix).
+From Samoëns or Sixt, take the road toward Cluses, then Sallanches and Chamonix.
+Count about one and a half hours drive (one hour if you take the highway at Cluses toward Chamonix).

-Start your day early to avoid crowds by going to the departure station of the Aiguille du Midi cable car, south of Chamonix.
+Start your day early to avoid crowds, heading to the departure station of the Aiguille du Midi cable car, south of Chamonix.

-In two dizzying stages, you will be propelled to 3,842 meters altitude, facing Mont Blanc, within arm’s reach.
-From the panoramic terrace, the view opens 360° over the French, Swiss, and Italian Alps.
-A suspended and unforgettable moment.
+In two vertiginous sections, you will be propelled to 3,842 meters altitude, facing Mont-Blanc, within reach.
+From the panoramic terrace, the view opens 360° on the French, Swiss, and Italian Alps.
+A suspended, unforgettable moment.

 Aiguille du Midi cable car

-Plan ahead: warm clothes, even in summer (temperature often below zero at the summit)
+Plan for: warm clothes, even in summer (temperature often below zero at the summit)

-• the summit terrace with view of Mont Blanc
+• the summit terrace with view on Mont-Blanc

 • the footbridge between the two rocky peaks